Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 Rehearsal dinners are usually hosted in a smaller, intimate family circle as opposed to the wedding.

-It’s not necessary to invite every single guest to the rehearsal dinner, only those who are directly involved in the wedding ceremony.
+It’s not necessary to invite every guest to the rehearsal dinner; only those who are directly involved in the wedding ceremony should be invited.

 This core group includes the couple’s parents, the wedding party, siblings, immediate family members, and close friends.

-This could be different if you plan a destination wedding and if guests have already checked into the hotel.
-You may want to consider inviting them to the rehearsal dinner, too, to be hospitable.
+If you plan a destination wedding and guests have already checked into the hotel, this could be different.
+You may also consider inviting them to the rehearsal dinner to be hospitable.

 Alternatively, you may host the family dinner initially planned, followed by an added cocktail party that all those invited to the wedding can attend.